7.5×54mm French: History

 By the end of World War I the French Army realized that it needed to update its once revolutionary, but now obsolete, 8 mm Lebel ammunition.
 Due to the demands of mass production of the 8mm Lebel round during World War I it was not able to do so until the war had ended in November 1918.
 Six years later, in 1924, the 7.5×57mm MAS cartridge was introduced.
 However it lasted only until 1929 when it was replaced with the slightly shorter 7.5×54mm MAS 1924-M29, due to the original cartridge being very similar in size and appearance to the German 7.92×57mm Mauser.
-As a result, a French soldier could potentially chamber a 7.92×57mm cartridge (which were also in fairly widespread use by the French military, e.g. in machine guns obtained as war reparations) and cause a massive failure if fired in a rifle designed for the less powerful and smaller calibre 7.5×57mm.
+As a result, a French soldier could potentially chamber a 7.92×57mm cartridge (which were also in fairly extensive use by the French military, e.g. in machine guns obtained as war reparations) and cause a massive failure if fired in a rifle designed for the less powerful and smaller calibre 7.5×57mm.
 With the newer 54mm case, a 7.92×57mm Mauser round would be too long for the chamber and prevent incorrect ammunition from being used.
 Two bullet variations were tested for military use at the time, the light bullet Mle 1924 Balle C and heavy bullet Mle 1924 Balle D.

 The French Army chose to adopt "light ball" 9.0 g Balle C flat base spitzer bullet ammunition for universal service in the MAS-36 and MAS-49 rifles as well as in the Mle 1924-29 machine rifle.
 The "heavy ball" 12.35 g Balle 1929 D featured a boat-tailed spitzer bullet and had limited specialized use in automatic weapons like the Mle 1931 F and the FM Mle 1924M29 machine guns.

 Other variations of the 7.5×54mm French military round are: armor-piercing (Balle P [Perforante]), tracer (Balle T [Traçante]), armor-piercing tracer (Balle TP [Traçeuse-Perforante]), incendiary (Balle I [Incendiaire]), gallery practice and blank.
-The 7.5mm×54 French round is still classified in France as war material.
+The 7.5mm×54 French round was historically considered a war material until 2013 when the new Code de la sécurité intérieure (Homeland security code) changed its classification to category C (subject to declaration for owning).